Dating app: Data privacy

 Dating apps and online dating sites are often involved in cases concerning the misuse of data.
 In 2018 Grindr, the first platform for gay dating is accused to have shared data about the HIV status of its users with numerous companies.
-Grindr recognized the allegations but claimed that it was in order to optimize its platform which doesn’t convince the LGBT community.
+Grindr recognized the allegations but claimed that it was in order to optimize its platform which doesn't convince the LGBT community.
 Grindr defended itself by sharing the data loss prevention of the company and reassuring the users with the public intervention of its CTO Scott Chen.
 In Europe, dating platforms care more and more about data legislation because of the GDPR sanctions that threatens companies with economic sanctions.

 Other personal data are sold by dating apps.
 The one that is the most bought by private companies remains the geographical information of users.
 When the user allows localization, apps record them and store them using Geographic Coordinate System.
 When a data breach happens, geographical information directly exposes users.

 As others applications, dating apps can have breaches: hackers have revealed security issues on Tinder, Coffee Meets Bagel or Adult FriendFinder for instance.
 On the last one, the data of more than 412 million users was exposed, one of the largest leak in terms of the number of accounts exposed.
 In 2016, the sharing of personal information from almost 40 million users of Ashley Madison by a group of Hackers, the "Impact Team", revealed their real name, phone number, email address, geographical position and sexual preferences.
 Ashley Madison assured their more than 35 million users that the service was totally "anonymous" and "100% discrete" but they didn't completely delete accounts when users chose to (and paid for that) or recognize that data had actually leaked in a first time.
 Some suicides have been reported after the leak.
+In 2025, the group known as ShinyHunters claimed to have obtained around 10 million records from Match Group properties including Tinder, Hinge and OkCupid.
+The company opened an investigation into the claim.